ibrahimahmed237/Blog-APIs/README.md

 - Developed using Express.js as the web framework.
 - MongoDB for data storage.
 - Utilizes REST APIs for enhanced API interactions.
+- Real-time communication: Implemented using WebSockets and Socket.IO for real-time updates to the feed.
 - Other dependencies...

 ## Dependencies